Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Introduction

 In material science, micro-tomography has been used to observe the structural evolution of materials while they undergo hydration processes~\citep{Zha22}, and to study the effect of exposure to load, temperature change, or current on manufactured porous materials, such as cellular materials and syntactic foams~\citep{AlSahlaniEtAl2018,Dua20B}.

-4D imaging also has applications in the medical diagnostic arena, where it may allow moving structures to be imaged over time.
-A review paper by \citet{Kwo15} offers a broad look into how these dynamic imaging techniques can be used to observe visceral, musculo-skeletal, and vascular structures in order to assess joint instability and valve motion.
-An analysis of the topological characteristics of medical imaging is also a research consideration~\citep{Lou21}.
-For example, in cancer research, \citet{Kim19} investigated the impact of topological data analysis in helping to differentiate between MRI scans of subjects with and without a genetic deletion event associated with a better glioma prognosis.

-4D topological data analysis is a domain that may open a range of avenues for future research and improvements in applications that were previously restricted to 2D and 3D methods.
-Currently, the two main candidate techniques for topological data analysis in this area are persistent homology~\citep{Ott16}, and convolutional neural networks (CNNs).
 Unfortunately, 4D imaging can result in data that are dense, in that they capture vast regions of target material versus empty space, and data that require large amounts of storage.
-Furthermore, due to the additional dimension of the data in 4D, significant computational, memory, and time-complexity challenges of 4D topological data analysis methods need to be addressed.
+Furthermore, due to the additional dimension of the data in 4D, significant computational-, memory-, and time-complexity challenges of 4D TDA methods must be addressed.

+Currently, the candidate techniques for TDA in the discussed areas are various forms of persistent homology~\citep{Ede10,Ott16}, and more recently also convolutional neural networks (CNNs)~ \citep{Pau19,Pee23}.

-The present study proposes and demonstrates the feasibility of an approach that combines the downscaling of large 4D image-type manifold data, which comprise of black-and-white toxels (the 4D analogue of a pixel), and the training of a 4D CNN, in order to estimate the topological characteristics of the data.
+The present study proposes and demonstrates the feasibility of an approach that combines the downscaling of large 4D image-type manifold data, which comprise of black-and-white toxels (the 4D analogue of a pixel), and the training of a 4D CNN~\citep{Han23}, in order to estimate the topological characteristics of the data.
 In particular, all four dimensions of the data that we consider are treated equally; one could indeed inspect these data from any 4D perspective, and not necessarily assume that they arise from observing 3D samples as they evolve with time.
-In the context of this work, the term \textit{large} data refers to data that is expensive, or even infeasible, to analyse in its raw form, because of computational or memory challenges (see Sections~\ref{sec:background} and \ref{subsec:dataset_parameters}).
+In the context of this work, the term \textit{large} data refers to data that is expensive, or even infeasible, to analyse in its raw form because of computational or memory challenges that are encountered by our currently available hardware (see Sections~\ref{sec:background} and \ref{subsec:dataset_parameters}).

-Although data analysis techniques have received significant attention in various area of science and mathematics, we are still in it early stages of exploring how to apply computer vision approaches to the task of estimating the topological characteristics of data, such as Betti numbers.
-The contributions that we provide in this work include: \begin{itemize} \item the generation of large synthetic 4D data samples with non-trivial topologies, \item training results that demonstrate that 4D CNNs can estimate the topology of the data even after downscaling, \item a comparison with a representative persistent homology approach, and \item a discussion that addresses some current limitations of the methods that we investigate, and provides motivation towards several potential future areas of research that may solve these issues. \end{itemize}